Note: We've recently revised our ECE certificate programs.

 Teach our youngest to love learning.

-Preschool teachers and child care center operators in the Early Childhood Education Associate Teacher program gain the academic preparation and field experience to work in child centers, pre-schools, daycare facilities, infant and toddler centers and other programs serving young children.
+Preschool teachers and child care center operators in the Early Childhood Education Associate Teacher program gain the academic preparation and field experience needed to work in preschools, day care facilities, infant and toddler centers and other programs serving young children.
 You will study the latest instructional techniques that promote intellectual, social, emotional, physical, and creative growth in children.

 Key focus areas